 Supplies required for maintaining a healthy fish tank include a filtration system for the water, which generally costs $5 to $15 for every 10 gallons of tank water.

 Gravel, fish tank decor and plants for your tank are some other start-up costs to bear.
 Prices for these items range significantly depending on your taste and selection.
 Gravel will cost up to $50 or more depending on tank size, as will decor.
 You can expect to spend anywhere from $5 to $25 on plants.

 The cost of owning a reptile can vary significantly depending on your pet type.
 A lizard can cost $190 to $260 annually, while an iguana may be as much as $250 to $350 annually.
 The annual costs of a pet snake range from $250 to $450.
 These annual estimates include expenses such as veterinary care, food, and start-up supplies like cages or tanks and heat lamps.

 Reasons to take out a pet loan

-Some vets or lenders will offer special zero-interest financing on charges over a certain amount, so financing through these lenders can make more sense than putting a major pet surgery on a credit card with high interest.
+Some vets or lenders offer special zero-interest financing on charges over a certain amount.
+Financing through these lenders can make more sense than putting a major pet surgery on a credit card with high interest.